Preserved Lemon Pasta

 Very slightly strange, but really delicious.
 I forgot to add the brine but made up the saltiness with a big heap of extra Parmesan at the end.
 Quick and easy and I had all the ingredients on hand.
 Really recommended!

-@Eugene: I am not sure if this helps, but the ruler icon in the upper right corner on the ingredients list allows toggling between metric & U.S standard measurements.
+@SomervilleBob: You will find that the ruler icon in the upper right corner of the ingredients list will convert to weight as it allows toggling between metric & U.S. standard measurements.